Azure/bicep-types-az/generated/compute/microsoft.compute/2018-10-01/types.md

 * **name**: string: The disk name.
 * **vhd**: [VirtualHardDisk](#virtualharddisk): The virtual hard disk.
 * **writeAcceleratorEnabled**: bool: Specifies whether writeAccelerator should be enabled or disabled on the disk.

+## DataDiskImage
+### Properties
+* **lun**: int (ReadOnly): Specifies the logical unit number of the data disk.
+This value is used to identify data disks within the VM and therefore must be unique for each data disk attached to a VM.

 ## DiagnosticsProfile
 ### Properties